mozmeao/basket/README.rst

     ``source_url`` is an optional place to add the URL of the site from which the request is being made.
 It's just there to give us a way of discovering which pages produce the most subscriptions.

+    If the email address is invalid (due to format, or unrecognized domain), the error code will be ``BASKET_INVALID_EMAIL`` from the basket client.
+If it is likely just a misspelled domain, then basket may suggest a correction.
+If there is a suggestion, it will be in the error response in the ``suggestion`` parameter.

+    If you've validated that the email address is indeed correct and don't want the validation, you may pass ``validated=true`` with your submission and the address will be accepted.
+It is suggested that you not use this unless you've specifically asked the user if it is really correct.

 /news/unsubscribe
 -----------------